seaboyz/java-interview/README.md

 * Converts to the native instruction set of the CPU it is running on
 * Makes a judgement call based on usage of the bytecode, and performance characteristics
 * Hence "Just in time"

+### 15. Explain heap space configuration.
+##### Motivation
+* Familiarity with the heap space
+* Configration flag details
+* What informs the setting values?

+##### Answer
+* Configuration flag: -Xms, -Xmx
+* -Xms: initial memery allocation pool size(starting size of the heap)
+* -Xmx: maximum memory allocation pool size(don't go beyond this)
+* When max heap size is reached
+  * The JVM will start to collect garbage
+  * or Out of memory errors will be thrown
+* You don't want space to be too small(garbage collection will keep happening)
+* You don't want space to be too big(waste of memory)